MartinPerez/paper_nba_authorea_sync/Explain_patterns_in_phrases_vs__.md

-Explain patterns in phrases vs list of words for right branched trees for Simpcomp.
+Explain patterns in phrases vs list of words for right branched trees for Simpcomp in the circuit.

-Preparation of data for Bold-fMRI.
-Example plot of hemodynamics on same plot as above, Overlapped to emphasize difference in time scales of responses.

 Time series correlations and convolution analysis (asking for ridge later on)